 As a species we combine social solidarity and shared culture with a strong competitive spirit.
 In a way these variant behaviours represent the true yin and yang of the human psyche, collectivism versus individualism or social cohesion versus self-betterment.
 One could argue that our social and technological reality would never have progressed without these instincts.

 Humanity has always had a wide range of cultures, vocations and two biologically defined sexes.
 For most of our history we identified with our family, our tribe, our gender and our vocation.
-We had no choice over family and gender, seldom switched tribes and had a limited window of opportunity to find a vocation within the cultural and technological paradigm of the era.
+We had no choice over family and gender, seldom switched tribes and had a limited window of opportunity to find a vocation within the cultural paradigm of our era.
+To the above list we may naturally add status, something we traditionally acquired from a mix of our family’s social standing and any natural talents we can exploit in a socially advantageous or entrepreneurial manner.

 On the importance of intellectual freedom...
 Hardly a week passes without a brand new high profile campaign against the Orwellian concept of hate speech, perceived public ignorance or the spectre of unofficial fake news.